torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 How to online memory
 --------------------

-When the memory is hot-added, the kernel decides whether or not to "online" it according to the policy which can be read from "auto_online_blocks" file::
+When the memory is hot-added, the kernel decides whether or yest to "online" it according to the policy which can be read from "auto_online_blocks" file::

 	% cat /sys/devices/system/memory/auto_online_blocks

 The default depends on the CONFIG_MEMORY_HOTPLUG_DEFAULT_ONLINE kernel config option.
-If it is disabled the default is "offline" which means the newly added memory is not in a ready-to-use state and you have to "online" the newly added memory blocks manually.
+If it is disabled the default is "offline" which means the newly added memory is yest in a ready-to-use state and you have to "online" the newly added memory blocks manually.
 Automatic onlining can be requested by writing "online" to "auto_online_blocks" file::